MustafaSalih1993/Ascii-Arts/README.md

 ## Contribution
-contributions are welcome to help this repo to stay active.
+contributions to add new arts or edit art color are welcome.

 <br/>